jackfranklin/Deck.js---Gamepad-API/README.md

 Right now this is pretty hacked together, this was done very late at BC Bournemouth.
 Soon I'll be collecting this up, neatening up & releasing.

+#Quick Start

+The main file is `gamepad.js`.
+The rest is just stuff for the actual talk.
+If you want to use a gamepad controller in your own talks, just grab `gamepad.js`, and use `index.html` as a reference to set up your own slide decks.

 #Deck.js + Gamepad API